Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 12: Views
 A view is a virtual table based on the result-set of a stored SQL query.
 It contains rows and columns, just like a real table, but does not store the data itself.
 Views are used to simplify complex queries, provide a layer of security, and ensure data consistency.

-**Use Cases & Tips:**
+> [!tip]
-- **Simplification:** Encapsulate a complex join or calculation into a view.
+> - **Simplification:** Encapsulate a complex join or calculation into a view.
 This allows end-users to query the view with a simple `SELECT` statement without needing to understand the underlying complexity.
-- **Security:** Grant users access to a view that only exposes certain columns or rows, thereby restricting their access to sensitive data in the underlying tables.
+> - **Security:** Grant users access to a view that only exposes certain columns or rows, thereby restricting their access to sensitive data in the underlying tables.
-- **Maintenance:** If the logic of a complex query needs to change, you only need to update the view definition (`ALTER VIEW`), and all applications using the view will automatically get the new logic.
+> - **Maintenance:** If the logic of a complex query needs to change, you only need to update the view definition (`ALTER VIEW`), and all applications using the view will automatically get the new logic.

 ##### 1. Create View
 ```mysql